lokiysh/stroopwafel/README.md

 Inside the python prompt, <code>import stroopwafel</code> should not throw any errors.

 # Running
-Create an script similar to interface.py in the test directory.
+Create a script similar to interface_genais.py in the test directory.
 Make sure you have the external application executable (such as COMPAS) defined in this script.
 Provide the other details and functions and run it using <code>python filename.py</code>.

 Note that stroopwafel is independent of the external application and does not have to reside in the same directory.